 Designed with parents in mind, episodes run under ten minutes and each one walks viewers through a synopsis of the book, relevant resources, and four to five key points from an anti-bias, critical literacy lens.
 Freedom Reads is appropriate for parents, caregivers, and educators who may be early in their anti-bias, anti-racist journey (i.e. those wondering why Criner Brown shares her pronouns in her introduction) and those who are already avid learners.

 Freedom Reads honors the rich tradition of reviewing multicultural children’s books that began with the Council on Interracial Books for Children, which provided a social justice lens to reviews of children’s literature, and has prominent figures including Dr. Rudine Sims Bishop.
-Here is our video introduction to the series.

 We would love to take viewers on an extended journey through some of the best anti-bias and anti-racist books out there.
 Check out the series to-date and share your feedback and/or ideas for funding.